-All veterinary pharmaceuticals brought onto a farm must be approved by the farm manager, URI's academic veterinarian, or practicing veterinarian.
+All veterinary pharmaceuticals brought onto a farm must be approved by the farm manager, URI's attending veterinarian or URI's farm veterinarian.
 Pharmaceuticals are subject to inspection by the University of Rhode Island IACUC.

-URI's Greenhouse facility totalls 15,500 square feet in usable space, including the 2,100 square foot Horridge Conservatory.
+URI's Greenhouse facility totals 15,500 square feet in usable space, including the 2,100 square foot Horridge Conservatory.
 The greenhouse cost center can accommodate specific needs including supplemental lighting, shade cloth, whitewash, and special protocols; greenhouse space is assigned to priority users based on those needs.
 An adjacent growth chamber facility provides four environmental growth chambers and four incubators for highly controlled experimental environments, including temperature, light, humidity, and CO2 manipulation.
 Three of the incubators are housed within URI's USDA certified biological control containment facility and are available to trained personnel with projects requiring use of the containment facility.
-Contact: Tim Sherman (timothy_sherman@uri.edu).
+Contact: Ben Robbins (benjamin.robbins@uri.edu).

 The Gardner Research Center (Agronomy Farm) has approximately 85 acres of land for research and education in vegetable and grain production.
 40 acres are used to grow forage for the animals at Peckham Farm, with 15 in organic production.
-About 4 acres are certified organic.
-There are an additional 25 acres of fields protected by deer fencing and 4 acres of unfenced land.
+There are an additional 25 acres of fields protected by deer fencing and 4 acres of unfenced land which are used for vegetable production as part of our research and educational programs.
 There are 8 high tunnels, a heated poly-house, and two weather stations.
 Contact: Tim Sherman (timothy sherman@uri.edu).

-East Farm contains roughly 85 acres of meadows, forests, orchards, greenhouses, and fish tank laboratories.
+East Farm contains roughly 85 acres of meadows, forests, deer fenced orchards, greenhouses, and fish tank laboratories.
 East Farm is located a mile from the Kingston campus on Route 108 and is adjacent to Audubon Society property, making it ideal for bird and wildlife habitat research.
-The farm currently has a crabapple tree orchard, pollinator habitat, fish rearing facilities and fisheries outreach, integrated pest management capabilities, and demonstration gardens and greenhouses run by URI Cooperative Extension Master
+The farm currently has a crabapple tree orchard, pollinator habitat, fish rearing facilities and fisheries outreach, integrated pest management capabilities, and demonstration gardens and greenhouses run by URI Cooperative Extension Master Gardeners.
+Contact: Allegra Halverson (a halverson@uri.edu).

-Gardeners.
-Contact: Tim Sherman (timothy_sherman@uri.edu).